 Under the terms of the letter of intent the Company was required to pay US\$20,000 on signing (paid).
-In addition, the Company is required to pay US\$5,000 per month thereafter (paid).
+In addition, the Company is required to pay US\$5,000 per month thereafter (paid up to February 2020).
 All the amounts are to be applied to the remaining purchase price.
-This arrangement will continue until August 2020 at which time the amounts due under the original agreement will become payable.
-The Company is currently in negotiations with the vendor of the water right regarding additional amendments to the option agreement.
-As at the date of the issuance of these consolidated financial statements, no notice of default has been served to the Company.
+This arrangement was until August 2020 at which time the amounts due under the original agreement became payable.
+The remaining obligations to the vendor were fulfilled subsequent to September 30, 2021 (Note 14).